mpmont/codeigniter-4-toolkit/README.md

 - elephpant/breadcrumb
 - almasaeed2010/adminlte

-To use the adminLTE in your project you should first create a backend folder inside your public folder.

-    $ cd public
-    $ mkdir backend

-Then add the following line on your composer.json in your scripts section:

-    "scripts": {
-        "post-update-cmd": [
-            "cp -R vendor/almasaeed2010/adminlte/dist/ public/backend",
-            "cp -R vendor/almasaeed2010/adminlte/plugins/ public/backend"
-        ]
-    },

 ## Suggestions

 As an authentication system I suggest using Ion Auth.
 To add that to your project just run the following commands on your project.